 This list may not be full of household names like Santa Monica or Pasadena, but, by looking at smaller areas like this, you can find more affordable options that still give you the best of California living at a fraction of the price.
 If you don’t mind a slightly longer commute, that could mean more house for your money.

 This guide has been focused on the type of neighborhood you may want to consider when purchasing a house in Southern California.
 For first-time buyers, the neighborhood is just one of many things you will have to weigh when purchasing a home.

 Since it’s your first time, it’s understandable that you may not know what to expect.
-So, while you’re considering the type of neighborhood that best suits you and your family, there are some other things you may want to keep in mind:
+So, while you’re considering the type of neighborhood that best suits you and your family as well as the benefits of owning your own home, there are some other things you may want to keep in mind:

 When making a big purchase like buying a house, you want the best team by your side.
 You want people who know Southern California.
 You want people who know the housing market.
 You want people who will get to know you and work for you.
 You want Berkshire Hathaway HomeServices California Properties.

 Sources: US News and World Report 1, 2, 3, 4, 5, 6, 7, 8